-eLearning Component now Free for First Year Health & Allied Health Tertiary Students
+eLearning Component now Free for Health and Human Services Students

-From August 21, 2017 until June 2019 this eLearning component is free for selected first year health and allied health tertiary students.
+From August 21, 2017 until June 2019 this eLearning component is free for selected health, allied health and human services students.
 Funding has been received from the Australian Government Department of Health.

-More information and a list of eligible 1st-year courses can be found here.
+- Find more information and a list of eligible courses.

 What is the cost?